What to Do When a Parent Dies: A Practical Guide

 In the first week

-• Determine who has legal authority over the estate — the executor named in the will, or, if there is no will, a family member may need to apply to the court
+• Determine who has legal authority over the estate — the executor named in the will, or a family member who petitions the court if there is no will

 • Notify your parent's bank and any financial institutions of the death

-• Contact any life insurance providers to begin claims
+• Contact life insurance providers to begin claims — the sooner you file, the sooner benefits are paid

-• Cancel or redirect subscriptions and regular mail
+• Cancel or redirect subscriptions, automatic payments, and regular mail

-If there are multiple siblings involved, it helps to designate one person to coordinate logistics early.
-Shared documents or a simple group chat can prevent important things from being overlooked.
+If there are multiple siblings involved, designate one person to coordinate logistics early.
+A shared document or group chat prevents important things from being overlooked and reduces the chance of miscommunication during a stressful time.

 If you are the executor

-Being named as executor means you are responsible for carrying out the instructions in the will and managing the estate through to distribution.
-This process typically takes several months.
+Being named as executor means you are legally responsible for carrying out your parent's wishes and managing the estate through to distribution.
+This process typically takes 6 to 18 months.
+Your key responsibilities:

-• File the will with your local probate court (if required in your state)
+• File the will with your local probate court (required in most states)

-• Apply for Letters Testamentary — the legal document authorizing you to act for the estate
+• Apply for Letters Testamentary — the court-issued document authorizing you to act on behalf of the estate

-• Notify creditors and resolve outstanding debts from estate funds
+• Resolve outstanding debts from estate funds before distributing assets to beneficiaries

-• File your parent's final federal and state tax returns
+• File your parent's final federal and state income tax returns

 • Distribute assets to beneficiaries as directed by the will